clydebarrow/esphome-docs-hugo/content/components/opentherm.md

 to provide this input: using a Home Assistant sensor from which the setpoint can be read, using a
 {{< docref "/components/number" >}}, or defining an output to which other components can write.
 For most users, the last option is the most useful one, as it can be combined with the {{< docref "/components/climate/pid" >}} component to create a thermostat that works as you would expect a thermostat to work.
-See [Basic PID thermostat](components/opentherm#thermostat-pid-basic) for an example.
+See [thermostat-pid-basic](#thermostat-pid-basic) for an example.

 ### Numerical values